 Giant house spider Tegenaria gigantea

-In browns and greys, its abdomen chevron-marked, very long legs.
+A large brown or grey spider with a leg span of up to 8cm.
+It chevron marked body maybe an impressive 16mm (incl head).
 It makes an untidy web with tubular retreat behind furniture or loose skirting, but also under logs and in hollow trees – its original habitat.
+Can scuttle up to 50cm per second.